Let It Break: Background

-Artwork for the album was decided in early March and was revealed on the website in early May.

 On 10 April 2011, Hayes announced on her website the title and release date for the album.
 She also confirmed her Irish tour dates.

 During recording of her previous album, Gemma established her own label 'GH Music'.
 Hayes described self-financing and self-releasing the album as a daunting task; she would like to have some support from a record label for her next album release.

 In April 2012, the album received a wider release outside Ireland when Fullfill Music and Universal Music Operations released it in Europe, North America, and Asia.